legendyen/SungJen_DS_Projects/eBay Car Sales Data/README.md

 **Project Description**

-To clean the data and analyze the used car listings eBay Kleinanzeigen.
+To clean and analyze the data from used car listings eBay Kleinanzeigen.

 **Data Source**